mmccaff/giphy-battle/README.md

 # To install:
 1. Clone the repo
 2. npm install
-3. Install mongodb locally
+3. Install mongodb
+4. cp .sample.env .env (and adjust HTTP_PORT and MONGO_URL if necessary)
-4. node index.js
+5. node index.js

 By default, the app listens on port 3000.
 Change if you'd like.
 You can use something like 'forever' if you'd like to keep it running.